citusdata/citus_docs/reference/configuration.rst

 citus.task_executor_type (enum)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-Citus has 3 different executor types for running distributed SELECT queries.
+Citus has two executor types for running distributed SELECT queries.
 The desired executor can be selected by setting this configuration parameter.
 The accepted values for this parameter are:

-* **router:** The router executor simply routes the incoming select query to a single target shard.
-It is optimal for key-value lookups requiring swift responses.

 * **real-time:** The real-time executor is the default executor and is optimal when you require fast responses to queries that involve aggregations and colocated joins spanning across multiple shards.